Effective Reasoning Chains Reduce Intrinsic Dimensionality: Experimental Setup

-\paragraph{Baseline Metrics.} In addition to intrinsic dimensionality (unless mentioned otherwise, computed with a threshold of 90\% of maximum training accuracy attained by any strategy after the first epoch), we compare against several baseline metrics that do not require test-time evaluation to assess their ability to predict generalization performance: \begin{enumerate}[topsep=0pt, noitemsep,leftmargin=*] \item \textbf{Trajectory Length}: Since longer responses increase inference-time computation and often correlate with better reasoning (e.g., via backtracking or verification)~\cite{snell2024scaling,guo2025deepseek,marjanovic2025deepseek}, we measure the average token length of CoTs to test if length alone predicts effectiveness. \item \textbf{Token Perplexity}: Recent work~\cite{yue2025does,karan2025reasoning,zhang2025interplay} suggests that proximity or overlap between the pretrained distribution and fine-tuning data affects learning effectiveness, i.e., models learn more effectively from reasoning chains that are in-distribution to the base model~\cite{agarwal2024policy,yue2025does}.
-We compute the average token-level perplexity of CoT training data for each strategy relative to the pretrained student model. \item \textbf{Sequence KL Divergence}: To account for full-sequence probability rather than per-token averages, we estimate the KL divergence between the empirical data distribution $\hat{\pi}$ (uniform over the $N$ training samples) and the student model's distribution $\pi_\theta$.
+\textbf{Baseline Metrics. } In addition to intrinsic dimensionality (unless mentioned otherwise, computed with a threshold of 90\% of maximum training accuracy attained by any strategy after the first epoch), we compare against several baseline metrics that do not require test-time evaluation to assess their ability to predict generalization performance: \begin{enumerate}[topsep=0pt, noitemsep,leftmargin=*] \item \textbf{Trajectory Length}: Since longer responses increase inference-time computation and often correlate with better reasoning (e.g., via backtracking or verification)~\cite{snell2024scaling,guo2025deepseek,marjanovic2025deepseek}, we measure the average token length of CoTs to test if length alone predicts effectiveness. \item \textbf{Token Perplexity}: Recent work~\cite{yue2025does,karan2025reasoning,zhang2025interplay} suggests that proximity or overlap between the pretrained distribution and fine-tuning data affects learning effectiveness, i.e., models learn more effectively from reasoning chains that are in-distribution to the base model~\cite{agarwal2024policy,yue2025does}.
+We compute the average token-level perplexity of CoT training data for each strategy relative to the pretrained student model.\footnote{Note that our setting uses the likelihood of the token under the teacher model to be 1, and could be relaxed to use the teacher probabilities if available.
+We leave this comparison to future work.} \item \textbf{Sequence KL Divergence}: To account for full-sequence probability rather than per-token averages, we estimate the KL divergence between the empirical data distribution $\hat{\pi}$ (uniform over the $N$ training samples) and the student model's distribution $\pi_\theta$.
 Empricially, this is computed as the average sequence-level negative log-likelihood: $\frac{1}{N} \sum_{i=1}^N -\log \pi_\theta(y^{(i)}|x^{(i)})$.
 Unlike token perplexity, this metric is not normalized by sequence length, making the two metrics complementary measures of distribution alignment. \end{enumerate}